 One subpoena calls for a scanned ballot audit, to collect an electronic ballot image cast for all mail-in ballots counted in the November 2020 general election in Maricopa County, Arizona.
 The second subpoena calls for a full forensic audit of ballot tabulation equipment, the software for that equipment and the election management system used in the 2020 general election.

-Nevertheless, a Maricopa County Superior Court judge ruled three days later that the state Senate had the power to issue and enforce the subpoenas, so their audit proceeded.
+Nevertheless, a Maricopa County Superior Court judge ruled three days later that the state senate had the power to issue and enforce the subpoenas, so the audit proceeded.

 What is the rationale for the audit?

 Republicans’ complaints about Arizona’s election results varied over time, and many random election conspiracy theories were at some point cited as grounds for further investigation.
 But the main issues seemed to be: